HealthPhysical Health Tips

 5. Blood Oxygen Level

 This measures how much oxygen is circulating in your blood.
-You can check it using a pulse oximeter, usually clipped to your finger.
+A normal range is 95 to 100 percent.
+And you u can check it using a pulse oximeter, usually clipped to your finger.

 Low oxygen levels may point to: